 There will be multiple categories of functionality eventually offered under iTwins Services.
 The first is iTwin Design Review.
 This service allows a model created in an analytical desktop application to be converted into a point of collaboration hosted in the web that can be shared with any team member or stakeholder on a project.
-Details on this service now follow.

 Figure 2 - iTwin Design Review, select the highlighted option (Design Review) within the sidebar to get started Design Review.
 STAAD and other early adopters have also included Synchronizer functionality.

 Bentley iTwin Design Review is a collaborative service hosted on the web that allows two or more interested parties to communicate with one another in the context of a 3D model or, more accurately, an iTwin.